Christophe Plantin: Life

 In 1562, while Plantin was absent in Paris, his workmen printed a heretical pamphlet, which resulted in his presses and goods being seized and sold.
 It seems, however, that he eventually recovered much of the value that was taken from him.
-With the help of four Antwerp merchants he was able to re-establish and expand his printing business significantly.
+With the help of four Antwerp merchants, he was able to re-establish and expand his printing business significantly.
 Among these friends were two grand-nephews of Daniel Bomberg, who furnished him with the fine Hebrew typefaces of that renowned Venetian printer.
-This co-venture lasted only until 1567 however it enabled Plantin to acquire a house in the Hoogstraat which he named "De Gulden Passer" (The Golden Compasses).
+The co-venture lasted only until 1567 but enabled Plantin to acquire a house in the Hoogstraat which he named "De Gulden Passer" (The Golden Compasses).
 This gesture mirrors the commercial success of publishing emblem books, which present collections of images paired with short, often cryptic, text explanations.
 It is also at this time that Plantin adopted a printer's mark which would appear in various forms on the title pages of all Plantin Press books.
 The motto Labore et Constantia ("By Labor and Constancy") surrounds the symbol of a pair of compasses held by a hand extending from a bank of clouds and inscribing a circle.
 The center point of the compasses indicates constancy, the moving point which renders the circle is the labor.
-Plantin holds this instrument in portraits of him, such as the one commissioned from the Flemish painter Peter Paul Rubens.
+Plantin holds the instrument in portraits of him, such as the one commissioned from the Flemish painter Peter Paul Rubens.

-In November 1576, the Spaniards plundered and burned Antwerp — essentially ending its supremacy as the commercial center and richest city of Europe — and Plantin had to pay an exorbitant ransom to protect his printing works.
+In November 1576, the Spaniards plundered and burned Antwerp, which essentially ended its supremacy as the commercial centre and richest city of Europe, and Plantin had to pay an exorbitant ransom to protect his printing works.
 He established a branch of his firm in Paris.
-In 1583, the states of Holland sought a typographer for the newly erected university at Leiden.
-Plantin moved there after leaving his much reduced business in Antwerp to his sons-in-law John Moerentorf and Frans van Ravelingen (Raphelengius).
-Plantin left his Leiden office to Raphelengius and returned to Antwerp after it became more settled, subsequent to its conquest by the prince of Parma in 1585.
+In 1583, the States of Holland sought a typographer for the newly erected university of Leiden.
+Plantin temporarily moved to Leiden, leaving his business in Antwerp in the care of his sons-in-law Jan Moretus and Frans van Ravelingen (Raphelengius).
+After Antwerp became more settled with its surrender in 1585 to the Prince of Parma, Plantin returned to the city, leaving his Leiden office to Raphelengius.
 Plantin laboured in Antwerp until his death.